Eamon2009/Tech-Tracker-Stock-Market-Analysis/README.md

 It fetches real market data and provides **interactive visualizations for major technology companies**, enabling users to analyze price trends, moving averages, and return distributions.

 The application demonstrates how financial data can be processed on the backend and visualized through an interactive web interface.
+The frontend of this project was made using A.I tools.

 ---